How To Find Sober Friends (When You Don’t Know Where To Start)

-Choose a new hobby and find social opportunities connected to it.
+Explore a new hobby and attend related social events.

-That’s really hard to do when you meet a new person and they say, “Hey let’s grab a drink sometime!”
+That’s hard to do when you meet a new person, and they say, “Hey, let’s grab a drink sometime!”

 Here are some ideas outside the world of sobriety and health that you can try.

 5. Sign-up to take adult classes based on your interests.